 Here, you want to take note of four variables:

 - Average Position

 - Clickthrough Rate (CTR)

-When you get your numbers back, it’s time to consider how confident you are that the changes benefitted you.
+When you get your numbers back, it’s time to consider how confident you are that the changes benefited you.
 Did your rankings increase?
 This is possible, hypothetically, if CTR impacts ranking, and/or your more natural title tag appeared more relevant to Google.

-Secondarily, and more obvious, did your CTR and therefore traffic go up?
+Second, and more obvious, did your CTR and therefore traffic go up?
 If CTR is up considerably and ranking dropped slightly, it doesn’t matter.
 Relevant traffic is what matters, not an arbitrary ranking position.

 Running Long-Tail Tests on Page Types

-For pages without enough traffic to reasonably test, that still have a decent amount of traffic and a similar theme — such as profile pages on Moz — you can group them together to get more confidence in your changes and then test the impacts on traffic in Analytics.
-You can do this by creating an advanced search in GA for only those pages that will identify the traffic impact from organic across your date range.
+For pages without enough traffic to reasonably test that still have a decent amount of traffic and a similar theme — such as profile pages on Moz — you can group them together to get more confidence in your changes and then test the impacts on traffic in Analytics.
+You can do this by creating an advanced search in GA for only those pages that will identify the impact from organic traffic across your date range.

 You can create an advanced search by using the | symbol between URLs used under the Site Content -> All Pages section in Google Analytics.
 An example using two URLs is shown below.

 Once you’ve set up the segment for just those pages, you can compare date ranges from before and after you implemented the title tag change.
 If the improvement is big (it should be if you do this properly), you can be confident in your change.
 If it’s down, revert.
 If it’s flat, probably leave as is.